-The fair value of the share rights is estimated at the grant date using the Black Scholes pricing model, taking into account the terms and conditions on which the share rights were granted.
+The fair value of the share rights is estimated at the grant date using either a Black Scholes or Monte Carlo valuation methodology, taking into account the terms and conditions on which the share rights were granted.

 There are no cash settlement alternatives.
 The Group accounts for the share rights as an equity settled plan.